-h) Feng Yang Tian Lang
+g) Feng Yang Tian Lang

-Feng Yang Tian Lang was incorporated in the PRC in 2005 and engages in advertising service in the PRC.
+Feng Yang Tian Lang was incorporated in the PRC in 2005 and engages in advertising services in the PRC.
 The registered capital of Feng Yang Tian Lang is \$248,000.
-Sohu Internet and High Century each holds 50% interests in Feng Yang Tian Lang.
+Sohu Internet and High Century each holds a 50% interest in Feng Yang Tian Lang.

-i) Sogou Information
+h) Sogou Information

 Sogou Information was incorporated in the PRC in 2005 and engages in providing Internet information services in the PRC.
 The registered capital of Sogou Information is \$2,480,000.
-Zhou Jing and Li Wei, each of whom is an employee of the Company, each owns a 50% interests in Sogou Information.
+Zhou Jing and Li Wei, each of whom is an employee of the Company, each owns a 50% interest in Sogou Information.

-j) Guangzhou Interactive
+i) Guangzhou Interactive

-Guangzhou Interactive was incorporated in the PRC in 2006 and engages in providing Internet information services in the PRC.
+Guangzhou Interactive was incorporated in the PRC in 2006 and engages in providing Internet information services in Guangdong Province.
 The registered capital of Guangzhou Interactive is \$631,000.
-Sohu Internet and High Century each holds 50% interests in Guangzhou Interactive.
+Sohu Internet and High Century each holds a 50% interest in Guangzhou Interactive.
+In January 2008, Guangzhou Interactive was liquidated.